andre-ols/go-face-recognition/README.md

 ├── cmd/
 │ └── main.go
 ├── Dockerfile
-├── docker-compose.yml
 ├── go.mod
 ├── go.sum
 └── README.md

-`testdata/` contains images used for testing the facial recognition model.
 The `images/` directory contains images of Barack Obama, Joe Biden, and an unknown person.
 The `models/` directory contains the pre-trained model used for facial recognition.

-`Dockerfile` contains the instructions for building the Docker image for the project. `docker-compose.yml` contains the configuration for running the Docker container.
+`Dockerfile` contains the instructions for building the Docker image for the project.

 ## Legal Disclaimer